vdevos/C-LIFO/README.md

-LIFO Linked List
+C-LIFO
 ======

-A LIFO (Last In First Out) Linked List implementation in C.
+A Last In First Out buffer implemented as a Linked List in C.

-I used this buffer for measuring runtimes in nested functions (see example)
+I used this buffer for measuring runtimes in nested functions (see example) for logging

 ## Usage